crowbar/barclamp-crowbar/doc/devguide/api.md

 #### Common API URL Patterns:

+Crowbar uses a versioned URL pattern.
+Version in the URL allows the barclamp to offer an API contract independent of Crowbar.
+By convention, resources names are pluralized in the API.
+For example, the API will use =nodes= instead of =node= in paths.

 * UI URLs: _these are less documented, unsupported for external use, and do not include a version number_.
 Do not use these for API calls!

-* Base Form: `/[api | [barclamp name]/[bc_version]/[resources]/[id]`
+* Base Form: `[barclamp | api]/[bc_version]/[resources]/[id]`
   * version - version of Crowbar framework being used (v2 for this guide)
-  * barclamp - barclamp that owns the requested activity
+  * barclamp - barclamp that owns the requested activity.
+Framework uses 'api'
   * bc_version - the version of the barclamp being used.
-This allows the barclamp to offer an API contract independent of Crowbar.
-For example, it would be possible to have an update to the Network barclamp that adds to the API (v2 -> v3) and callers would need to be able to identify/require a version.
-It is anticipated that Barclamps will honor previous versions where possible.
   * key_word - groups the API into different categories
      * reserved words such as status and crowbar
      * resource types like node, group, network, etc